 The light oak bedroom set can be broken up by using a navy nightstand and one dresser.
 I would also replace the throw rug as it is too matchy with the wood flooring and wood tone of the furniture.

 Decorating a room is a fine balance of tying the room together and avoiding the matchy-matchy.

 Mistake #5 is decorating one room and not tying the remaining floor into a cohesive design style.

-When decorating a main level of your home, you want to have a cohesive design style even if you do not have an open concept living space.
+When decorating the main level of your home, you want to have a cohesive design style even if you do not have an open concept living space.
 You want to walk from one room of the main level to the next and tye the same design elements into the area.

-Most of us have been exposed to this type of decorating where 1 room is a certain style and the next is completely different style.
+Most of us have been exposed to this type of decorating where 1 room is a certain style and the next is a completely different style.
 It makes you feel like you are not in the same house.